Quentin Halys: 2021: US Open debut

-2022: Two more Challenger titles, Masters & top 65 debut
+2022: Two Challenger titles, Masters & top 65 debuts

 January through March 2022, he won two Challenger titles at the 2022 Teréga Open Pau–Pyrénées and 2022 Play In Challenger in Lille, France and reached two more finals.

 He reached the top 100 on 9 May 2022 after a quarterfinal showing at the 2022 Open du Pays d'Aix Challenger.
 At the 2022 French Open as a direct entry, he lost to 23rd seed John Isner in four tight sets.

 On his debut at the 2022 Wimbledon Championships he won his first match at this Major defeating his compatriot Benoît Paire.
 He reached the top 75 at world No. 74 on 25 July 2022.

 He made his Masters 1000 debut after qualifying for the 2022 Rolex Paris Masters and finished the year ranked world No. 64 in singles.

-2023: First Masters fourth round & ATP semifinal, Major third round
+2023: Masters fourth round & ATP semifinal, Major third round

 Halys reached the quarterfinals of an ATP tournament for the first time in his career in Auckland, after beating Alex Molčan and Ben Shelton.
 He lost to Jenson Brooksby in the quarterfinals.

 On his debut at the 2023 Miami Open he reached the third round of a Masters 1000 for the first time having never won a match in his career at this level defeating Pedro Martínez and 15th seed Alex de Minaur in a three hours and 20 minutes match with three tiebreaks.
 Next he defeated Mackenzie McDonald to reach the fourth round for the first time at the Masters level.
 He lost to Daniil Medvedev in 70 minutes in straight sets.

 In 2023 Estoril Open he reached his first ATP semifinal having won one ATP match on clay in his career (at the 2016 Rolland Garros), defeating Nuno Borges, fourth seed Roberto Bautista Agut and Dominic Thiem.
 He lost to top seed and eventual champion Casper Ruud in three sets.

 Halys reached the third round at the 2023 Wimbledon Championships with wins over Dan Evans and Aleksandar Vukic for the first time at a Major.